 6. What is the attrition rate among clinical students?

-Attrition rates are presented in the table in the above section.
+Attrition rates are presented in the table in the Student Outcomes and Other Data section (http://www.uncg.edu/psy/grad/clinical/#3outcome).
 We strive to admit students who have carefully evaluated their career goals and are a good fit for our program.
 Students leave the program for a variety of reasons, most commonly to pursue other degree programs (e.g. Developmental Psychology, Counseling Psychology, Public Policy) or career options.
 At times, students leave for personal reasons (e.g. to be closer to family).
 In rare situations, a student will either leave the program due to a personal problem that is interfering with their performance or will be asked to leave the program for not making adequate progress toward competence in coursework, clinical work and/or research.

 7. What are the admission requirements?

-* Students applying with an MA degree must have a graduate GPA of 3.3 or better
+Students applying with an MA must have a GPA of 3.3 or higher.

 The clinical program follows and endorses the CUDCP admissions offers and acceptances policy as stated here.
 The full policy can be found at :http://www.cudcp.us/files/CUDCP%20grad%20offers%20policy_Revised2013.pdf